SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 The ideal solution would be to use a Leather Shield to conserve food,<br/>or to synthesize the か seal onto a Disposable Sword.

-That said, you can secure food without those items between 9\~10F<br/>by having a Nigiri Morph create at least 2\~3 Large Riceballs.<br/>Weaken it by throwing Poison Grass or stepping on a Poison Trap,<br/>and then have it turn unneeded items or single arrows into riceballs.<br/>This can be done to increase max fullness to 200% if desired.
+That said, you can secure food without those items between 9\~10F<br/>by having a Nigiri Morph create at least 2\~3 Large Onigiri.<br/>Weaken it by throwing Poison Grass or stepping on a Poison Trap,<br/>and then have it turn unneeded items or single arrows into onigiri.<br/>This can be done to increase max fullness to 200% if desired.

-The 飯 seal can be synthesized onto a weapon on 9F,<br/>which grants a 4% chance for defeated enemies to drop a Riceball.<br/>This also reduces the risk of starvation inside Golden Intervals.<br/>If you have both 皮 and 飯 seals, you may even end up with extra riceballs.
+The 飯 seal can be synthesized onto a weapon on 9F,<br/>which grants a 4% chance for defeated enemies to drop an Onigiri.<br/>This also reduces the risk of starvation inside Golden Intervals.<br/>If you have both 皮 and 飯 seals, you may even end up with extra onigiri.

 ### Search for Golden Intervals

 Items found in Golden Intervals usually outweigh the risk of starvation,<br/>and include Dragon Killer, Dragon Shield, and Storage Pot,<br/>along with Heaven and Earth scrolls to upgrade equipment.

-The chance for golden stairs to be generated is 25% between 6\~10F,<br/>and 30% between 24\~29F, so it's more realistic to aim for the 2nd one,<br/>especially since you likely won't have any Wall Collapse Scrolls early on.
+The chance for golden stairs to be generated is 25% between 6\~10F,<br/>and 30% between 24\~29F, so it's more realistic to aim for the 2nd one,<br/>especially since you likely won't have any Great Hall Scrolls early on.

-Think carefully before writing Wall Collapse on a Blank Scroll.<br/>If you don't land the 30% chance, you'll have wasted an incredibly versatile item<br/>that could've been used to banish Archdragons from the dungeon,<br/>so only attempt it when you have 2\~3 Blank Scrolls.
+Think carefully before writing Great Hall on a Blank Scroll.<br/>If you don't land the 30% chance, you'll have wasted an incredibly versatile item<br/>that could've been used to banish Archdragons from the dungeon,<br/>so only attempt it when you have 2\~3 Blank Scrolls.

 Of course, it's perfectly possible to clear the dungeon without Golden Intervals.<br/>It's best to plan on not being able to enter one, since it's based on luck.<br/>Clearing this dungeon without entering one can be a bragging right, too.

-The 3rd Golden Interval is the easiest one to locate, since you'll have had plenty<br/>of time to collect Wall Collapse Scrolls before reaching such a high floor.<br/>However, by that point you don't really need the items found inside,<br/>so think of it as a place to collect souvenirs to bring home.
+The 3rd Golden Interval is the easiest one to locate, since you'll have had plenty<br/>of time to collect Great Hall Scrolls before reaching such a high floor.<br/>However, by that point you don't really need the items found inside,<br/>so think of it as a place to collect souvenirs to bring home.

 ### Don't hesitate to use items